spacetelescope/hstaxe/README.md

 Current Requirements
 ====================
-This version of the software no longer requires IRAF or PyRAF to be installed. see `setup.py` for additional install dependencies.
-The most notable here is the GNU Science Library.
+This version of the software no longer requires IRAF or PyRAF to be installed. see `setup.py` and `setup.cfg` for additional install dependencies.
+The most notable here are the GNU Science Library, cfitsio, and wcstools. cfitsio and wcstools are available from the astroconda channel at STScI.

 Software Development History